ethickfox/knowledge-transfer/Software_Architecture/Clean_Code.md

 - Frame—Every method invocation requires a frame.
 The frame includes the return address, any parameters passed into the method and the local variables defined in the method.
 This is a standard technique used to define a call stack, which is used by modern languages to allow for basic function/method invocation and to allow for recursive invocation.
 - Local variable—Any variables defined in the scope of the method.
 All nonstatic methods have at least one variable, **this**, which represents the current object, the object that received the most recent message (in the current thread), which caused the method invocation.
 - Operand stack—Many of the instructions in the Java Virtual Machine take parameters.
 The operand stack is where those parameters are put.
 The stack is a standard last-in, first-out (LIFO) data structure.
-Compare
-and Swap (CAS).
+**Compare and Swap (CAS).**
 This operation is analogous to optimistic locking in databases, whereas the synchronized version is analogous to pessimistic locking.The synchronized keyword always acquires a lock, even when a second thread is not trying to update the same value.
 Even though the performance of intrinsic locks has improved from version to version, they are still costly.
 The nonblocking version starts with the assumption that multiple threads generally do not modify the same value often enough that a problem will arise.
 Instead, it efficiently detects whether such a situation has occurred and retries until the update happens success-fully.
 This detection is almost always less costly than acquiring a lock, even in moderate to high contention situations
 When a method attempts to update a shared variable, the CAS operation verifies that the variable getting set still has the last known value.
 If so, then the variable is changed.
 If not, then the variable is not set because another thread managed to get in the way.
 The method making the attempt (using the CAS operation) sees that the change was not made and retries
 There are some classes that are inherently not thread safe.
 Here are a few examples:
 - SimpleDateForma
 - Database connections
 - Containers in java.util
 - Servlets
-##### Dependencies Between Methods Can Break Concurrent Code
+## Dependencies Between Methods Can Break Concurrent Code
 You have three options:
-• Tolerate the failure.
- Sometimes you can set things up such that the failure causes no harm.
+* Tolerate the failure - Sometimes you can set things up such that the failure causes no harm.
 For example, the above client could catch the exception and clean up.
 Frankly, this is a bit sloppy.
 It’s rather like cleaning up memory leaks by rebooting at midnight.
-• Solve the problem by changing the client: client-based locking third-party tools.
+* Solve the problem by changing the client: client-based locking third-party tools.
 This strategy is risky because all programmers who use the server must remember to lock it before using it and unlock it when done.
 	// Client-based locking really blows.
-• Solve the problem by changing the server, which additionally changes the client: server-based locking
+* Solve the problem by changing the server, which additionally changes the client: server-based locking
-In general you should prefer server-based locking for these reasons:
+* In general you should prefer server-based locking for these reasons:
 	- It reduces repeated code
 	- It allows for better performance—You can swap out a thread-safe server for a non-thread safe one in the case of single-threaded deployment, thereby avoiding all overhead.
 	- It reduces the possibility of error—All it takes is for one programmer to forget to lock properly.
 	- It enforces a single policy
 	- It reduces the scope of the shared variables
 What if you do not own the server code?
 - Use an ADAPTER to change the API and add locking
 - OR better yet, use the thread-safe collections with extended interfaces

 It is always better to synchronize as little as possible as opposed to synchronizing as much as possible.

-##### Deadlock
+### Deadlock
 All four of these conditions must hold for deadlock to be possible.
 Break any one of these conditions and deadlock is not possible.
 To really solve the problem of deadlock, we need to understand what causes it.
-There a re four conditions required for deadlock to occur:
+There are four conditions required for deadlock to occur:
 - Mutual exclusion
 Mutual exclusion occurs when multiple threads need to use the same resources and those resource.
 Cannot be used by multiple threads at the same time.